Heart Valley: Reception

-The film won multiple awards including Best Documentary Short at the 2022 Tribeca Film Festival.
+The film won the BAFTA Cymru Award for Best Short Film and multiple more awards including Best Documentary Short at Tribeca Film Festival.
 The jury, which included Amy Ryan, Shane Smith and A.J.
 Jacobs, described, "This quiet short sneaks in profound lessons about the importance of simplicity, doing the work we love, and what the meaning of life is."
-It has received a variety of positive press, featuring on BBC World's Talking Movies with Tom Brook, The Guardian, BBC News, BBC Radio Wales and S4C's Prynhawn Da programme.
+Director Christian Cargill was also nominated for a BAFTA Cymru Award and at Camerimage Film Festival for his cinematography on the film.
+The documentary received a variety of positive press, featuring on BBC World's Talking Movies with Tom Brook, The Guardian, BBC News, BBC Radio Wales, The i and S4C's Prynhawn Da programme.
 The author David Nicholls described the film as "an absolute gem of a documentary; sensitively made, touching and tender."